 When we place the nonexistent unit positive charge in an electric field, the unit positive charge begins moving because of electrostatic power of the field.
 The unit charge either comes nearer or goes far, contingent on the idea of the charge, by which the field is made.

 The direction of the movement of the unit positive charge in the field is considered as the direction of the electric field.
 So, an electric field is a vector quantity.

 The following are the properties of an electric field.

 - They are perpendicular to the surface charge.

 - The field is strong when the lines are close together, and it is weak when the field lines move apart from each other.

 - The number of field lines is directly proportional to the magnitude of the charge.

-- The electric field line starts from the positive charge and ends from negative charge.
+- The electric field line begins from the positive charge and finishes from negative charge.

 - If the charge is single, then they start or end at infinity.

 - The line curves are continuous in a charge-free region.